phac-nml/irida/CONTRIBUTING.md

 If you find a security vulnerability, please contact the IRIDA team by email.

 Note: IRIDA's GitHub issue board is for bug reports or feature requests only.
 You should not use it for usage issues, problems with analyzing your data, or problems setting up IRIDA.
-For issues of this nature, please contact the IRIDA team by one of the other means above.
+For issues of this nature, please contact the IRIDA team by one of the other options in the [Contacting the IRIDA Team](#contacting-the-irida-team) section.

 If you find an issue while using IRIDA that you feel is a problem with the software, first check out our [GitHub issue board] to see if someone has already reported the issue.
 If you find a similar issue, we would still like to hear about your problem.
 Add a comment to the issue stating how your problem occurred.